 The US has been ramping up vaccination efforts over the past couple of months.
 The country is currently vaccinating around 3 million people a day, and one in five adults are now fully vaccinated.
 Since April 19, all adults in the US are eligible to get a shot.

-The bad news: COVID-19 cases are rising across the country – especially in the Northeast and Midwest – with about 60,000 new cases being reported a day.
-The rise is in part because of variants continuing to spread and states easing restrictions.
-Biden has called on certain states to reinstate mask mandates.
-And CDC Director Dr. Rochelle Walensky said she’s feeling a sense of “impending doom” of a potential fourth surge in cases, and that Americans need to “hold on a little longer.”
+The bad news: the number of new COVID-19 cases is still relatively high, with about 50,000 new cases being reported per day.
+That's in part because of variants continuing to spread and states easing restrictions.
 Meaning: whether you’re fully vaccinated or still waiting to get a shot, make sure you’re taking steps to keep yourself and others safe.

 Your friends might be posting pictures of their vaccine cards on Instagram (more on that below).
 But that doesn’t mean they’re completely protected from COVID-19 just yet.
 The CDC says you're fully vaccinated…